JustBobinAround/ai_linkedin_quiz_solver/README.md

 **OpenAi's api has been timing out lately, it may take a few tries to get an answer**

+**Some quizzes have images or complex code, don't be surprised if you fail a test**

 ## Important Note

 Use this extension responsibly and in compliance with all applicable laws and